vipul2802/o365hq.com/content/services/Cutover Exchange Online Migration from your own Exchange Server.md

 1. Users can access Exchange Online on their desktop PCs, mobile phones, and tablets from any place, any time
-2. Your Exchange Server successfully migrated to the new tenant Office 365 and is accessible by all users
+2. Your Exchange Server successfully migrated to the new tenant Microsoft 365 and is accessible by all users
 3. All necessary Transport rules have been created and are working
 4. Mail can be sent and received using Exchange Online